BigGregory/Color-game/README.md

 # Color game

 ### Description:
 Guess RGB-color in this game in hard or easy mode.
-Along with the improvement of нщгк knowledge of rgb-color palette, you can also feel fun to pass the time.
+Along with the improvement of your knowledge of rgb-color palette, you can also feel fun to pass the time.

 ### Technologies: